fabrezi/SHIP-DADDY/README.md

 - [ ] Configure the `Calendly` appointment page (the button is to be redirected to GET/ appointment page)
 - [ ] ~~Make the video content enlarged.
 (Current setting of height and width is not implemented).~~
 - [ ] Add Location on the Google Map
+- [ ] Make the video enlarged to cover the page
+- [ ] Put the About Us text in white font.
+Modern <div> technique
+- [ ] Add a column on the top with the logo and cart logo
 - [ ] Make the site go live :rocket: